MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 World Wars I and II brought major advances in information theory, communications, and signal processing.
 Development of the transistor allowed information theory to be easily applied to controlling physical systems.
 This Third Industrial Revolution allowed computer systems to make inroads in the hard-coded control of physical systems like production, transport, and healthcare.
 The benefits of programmed automation included consistency, reliability, and security.

+### AI and ML

 The Fourth Industrial Revolution introduces the notion of cyber-physical systems and industrial *Internet of Things (IoT)*.
 The systems humans wish to control are often too large and complex to write fully prescribed rules.
 Artificial intelligence lets smart machines perform tasks that typically required human intelligence.
 Machine learning lets machines automatically learn and improve from experience without being explicitly programmed.

 AI and ML aren't new concepts, and many of the theories have been unchanged for decades, but recent technological advances in storage, bandwidth, and computing enable more accurate and useful algorithm predictions.
 Increased device processing capacity, miniaturization, storage capacity, and network capacity allow further automation of systems and equipment.
 These advances also allow collection and collation of vast quantities of real-time sensor data.

 *Cognitive automation* is the application of software and AI to information-intensive processes and systems.
 Cognitive AI can augment manual workers for increased productivity, replace human workers in monotonous or hazardous fields, and allow for new insights because of the huge volumes of data it can process.
-Cognitive technologies can perform tasks that previously only humans could do, such as computer vision, natural language processing, chatbots, and robotic control.
+Cognitive technologies like computer vision, natural language processing, chatbots, and motion control can perform tasks that previously only humans could do.

 Many current production systems automate and accomplish impressive feats of engineering and manufacturing using industrial robots.
 The use and evolution of industrial automation in manufacturing industries produces higher-quality, safer products with more efficient use of energy and raw materials.
 However, in most cases, robots can only operate in highly structured environments.
 They're typically inflexible to change and highly specialized toward immediate tasks.
 Robots may also be expensive to develop because of the hardware and software rules that govern their behaviors.